MichaelGJennings/midnamaker/README.md

 ## WebMIDI Integration

 The editor includes WebMIDI support for:
+- MIDI device selection
 - Real-time note triggering
 - Device connection status
 - Program change testing
-- MIDI device selection

 ### Enabling WebMIDI
-1. Click "Enable MIDI" in the interface
-2. Grant browser permissions for MIDI access
+2. When prompted, grant browser permissions for MIDI access
 3. Select your MIDI device from the dropdown
-4. Test note triggers by clicking the piano keys
+4. Test note triggers by clicking the note numbers in the Note Name editor

 ## API Endpoints